skambuilds/PySpark-EMR-FraudDetection/README.md

 - `key_name` - EC2 Key pair name (you have to insert the key pair name you created previously)
 - `subnet_id` - Subnet used to house the EMR nodes
 - `log_uri` - S3 URI of the EMR log destination (you just have to put "your-bucket-name" in the path)
-- `step_args` - List of command line arguments passed to the JAR file's main function when executed (you just have to put "your-bucket-name" in the s3 model code path)
+- `step_args` - List of command line arguments passed to the JAR file's main function when executed.
+In this case we use the spark-submit in order to execute the fraud detection model algorithm (you just have to put "your-bucket-name" in the s3 model code path)

 For the following ones we have already set up the right values for you:
 - `release_label` - EMR release version to use